Gelgel, Indonesia: The golden age

+Maximum extent of Balinese Kingdom of Gelgel in mid 16th century.
+Including vassals and Balinese colonies.

 It is clear from a comparison of external and indigenous sources that Gelgel was a powerful polity in Bali in the 16th century.
 The son of Dewa Ketut, Dalem Baturenggong, presumably reigned in the mid-16th century.
 He received at his court a Brahmin sage called Nirartha who had fled from chaotic conditions in Java.
 A fruitful patron-priest relationship was forged between the ruler and Nirartha, who engaged in extensive literary activity.
 In the time of Dalem Baturenggong, Lombok, West Sumbawa, and Blambangan (easternmost Java) are thought to have come under Gelgel's suzerainty.
 After his death, his son Dalem Bekung led a troubled reign marked by two serious rebellions by court aristocrats (traditionally dated in 1558 and 1578) and a severe military defeat against the Javanese kingdom of Pasuruan.
 His brother and successor Dalem Seganing was a successful king whose long reign was relatively free from internal troubles.
 An indigenous list of dates places his death at 1623, although some historians have placed it later.
 The son of Dalem Seganing, Dalem Di Made, dispatched another unsuccessful expedition against Java, which was defeated by the king of Mataram.
 In his old age, he lost power to his foremost minister (patih), Anglurah Agung (Gusti Agung Maruti).
 Certain indigenous texts place his death in 1642, but historians have also proposed 1651 or c.
 1665 as the correct date.